Identifying and achieving the stability objective

 This objective may be appropriate where a child is already placed with a kinship or foster carer who is available to become the child’s permanent carer, or where a permanent carer is yet to be identified.

-See the Permanent Care Manual 2020 for further information about identifying a permanent care placement.
+See the Permanent Care Manual for further information about identifying a permanent care placement.

 An alternative to a permanent care order that may be considered in some cases is an order of the Federal Circuit and Family Court of Australia.
 This may be an appropriate means of transferring parental responsibility to a kinship carer until the child is 18.
-The process involves a carer being prepared to be the applicant for the order, and the department may have to assist them with the application.
+The process involves a carer being prepared to be the applicant for the order and the department may assist them with the application.
 The CYFA includes provisions enabling this process.
 Consult with CPLO or divisional legal representative.

-Long-term out-of-home care
+Long-term care

 • the preferred carer is willing to be the child’s long-term carer but does not consent to a permanent care order, or